Since the days of Popeye, spinach has been one food our parents have always been telling us to eat. And for good reason!

 You technically can grow microgreens indoors by a window, as long as it gets a solid 8-10 hours of sunlight each day.
 The key to growing good microgreens is consistency with temperature and light, so grow lights are generally recommended as they can be controlled well.

-If you grow them in a window and encounter a few cloudy days where the sun isn’t shining, your plants can suffer and will take a few extra days to grow.
+If you grow them near a window and encounter a few cloudy days where the sun isn’t shining, your plants can suffer and will take a few extra days to grow.

 While you don’t need grow lights for seeds to germinate, once they do you will require some sort of light source.